Meet our team of passionate changemakers and find out how they champion our movement in Minnesota.

 Director of Communications and Organizing

 Jennifer Harmening Thiede, Director of Communications and Organizing, is passionate about creating a just and sustainable future.
 Jennifer leads our strategic communications, marketing, and narrative change work at Move Minnesota.
 She also works collaboratively to plan and advance organizing strategies that build people power and further Move Minnesota’s advocacy goals.
 Jennifer brings a decade of nonprofit experience in multi-channel communications, editing, writing, advocacy campaigns, media outreach, website management, design, social media, and event planning.
 Previously, Jennifer worked in marketing, publicity, and sales for Milkweed Editions, and served as an editor and writer for Do It Green!
 Minnesota.
 Jennifer holds a B.A. in English from the University of St. Thomas.
 She loves her bike commute and her walkable neighborhood, and always looks forward to reading a good book on the bus.

 Director of Finance and Administration

 Linnea House brings fifteen years of experience within the nonprofit community, ranging from direct service to arts to advocacy organizations, to her role as Director of Finance and Administration.
 In addition to managing the day-to-day finances of the organization, Linnea oversees grants management and provides organizational support to board and staff members.
 As a former executive director, she has a wealth of experience and expertise in nonprofit management, advocacy and grassroots organizing campaigns, and development.
 Linnea holds a B.A. in English and Women’s Studies from Saint Olaf College, and a master’s degree in Nonprofit Management from Hamline University.
 As the parent of two active children, she loves living near park trails with easy access to walking, running, and bicycling in Minneapolis.

-Finn, a life-long Twin Cities transit rider, is excited to join the Move Minnesota team where they can bridge their lived experiences with years of organizing and advocacy work to effectuate change around multi-model transportation here in Minnesota.
+Finn, a life-long Twin Cities transit rider, is a Senior Community Organizer at Move Minnesota.
+They are excited to bridge their lived experiences with years of organizing and advocacy work to effectuate change around multi-model transportation in Minnesota.

 Before joining the team, Finn organized here at home in Minnesota and on the east coast on issues ranging from reproductive rights to clean and safe drinking water.
 Outside of work, Finn enjoys going to concerts, cooking, and spending quality time with their cats Puck and Moonpie.